pailoro/2048AiPlayer/README.md

 # 2048 AI Player

 This is a work in progress project aimed at developing an AI player for the popular 2048 game.
-Currently, the game part is ready and can be played by running the command in the terminal `python3 game/play.py`.
+Currently, the game part is ready and can be played by running the command in the terminal `python3 -m game.play`.

 It is developed using Python3 and the [Pygame](https://pypi.org/project/pygame/) library for the game interface.
 The AI player is developed using the [Gynasium](https://github.com/Farama-Foundation/Gymnasium) and [Numpy](https://numpy.org/) libraries.